Etchmiadzin Cathedral: Suppression

 After two years of independence, Armenia was Sovietized in December 1920.
 During the 1921 February Uprising Etchmiadzin was briefly (until April) taken over by the nationalist Armenian Revolutionary Federation, which had dominated the pre-Soviet Armenian government between 1918 and 1920.

 In December 1923, the southern apse of the cathedral collapsed.
 It was restored under Toros Toramanian's supervision in what was the first case of restoration of an architectural monument in Soviet Armenia.

 The Soviet government issued a postage stamp depicting the cathedral in 1978.

 During the Great Purge and the radical state atheist policies in the late 1930s, the cathedral was a "besieged institution as the campaign was underway to eradicate religion."
 The repressions climaxed when Catholicos Khoren I was murdered in April 1938 by the NKVD.
-In August of that year, the Armenian Communist Party decided to close down the monastery, but the central Soviet government seemingly did not approve of such a measure.
+In August 1938, Soviet Armenian authorities formally resolved to close Etchmiadzin, convert it into a museum, and never elect a new Catholicos.
+However, Soviet Armenian leader Grigory Arutinov referred the decision to Stalin for central confirmation, arguing that Etchmiadzin carried international weight and could not be treated as a purely local matter.
+Within a month, Stalin contacted Arutinov directly and asked whether he still insisted on closing the Catholicosate.
+Arutinov said he did not insist and the matter was closed.
+The Soviet leadership valued the Catholicosate primarily as a instrument of influence over the Armenian diaspora.
 Isolated from the outside world, the cathedral barely continued to function and its administrators were reduced to some twenty people.
 It was reportedly the only church in Soviet Armenia not to have been seized by the Communist government.
 The dissident anti-Soviet Armenian diocese in the U.S. wrote that "the great cathedral became a hollow monument."